Richkwokkk/No-Code-Solution-for-InfluxDB/docs/fe.md

 # Install Playwright and its utilities (only need to run for the first time you run e2e tests)
 pnpm exec playwright install # nlx playwright install

+cd frontend # cd into frontend from the root directory

-# From the root directory, run the production build
+pnpm run build # generate the production build pnpm run start # run the production build
-docker compose -f containerisation/docker-compose.yaml up visual-flux-frontend-prod

-cd frontend

 # Run all end-to-end tests using playwright
 pnpm test:e2e # nr test:e2e